lagimik/PartnerCrucible/_posts/2022-12-21-signatonoise-saas.md

 (Ref: *Marketplace private offer with margin sharing*.)
 ### Marketplace - More that a "listing"

-* economic engine that allows direct and bundled tractions to take place
-* P2P discovery
+A common misconception about the Microsoft Commercial Marketplace is that is simply a listing of software and service offers.
+Here are a few often overlooked aspects of the Commercial Marketplace:

+* The Commercial Marketplace allows partners to co-sell with Microsoft an work directly with Microsoft sales teams and Microsoft partners on joint selling opportunities.
+This can aid with:
+    * Expanding your solution portfolio to new markets and segments.
+    * Generating new marketing leads and sales opportunities.
+* The Commercial Marketplace is a key element in Partner-to-Partner (P2P) opportunities.
-the marketplace allows the service partners to bundle software capabilities, rather than infrastructure, to solve business problems.
+* The Commercial Marketplace allows  service partners to bundle ISV software capabilities as part of their offer to solve business problems.
+In addition, service partners can wrap assessment, pilots, or support offerings around these solutions.
-Offset the hardware margins with additional customer segments, solving more problems for customers.
-Needless to say need to be leveraging platforms with deep partner ecosystems such as Power platform or Dynamics 365, Microsoft 365, or Azure.
+* Microsoft and customer incentives exist to further reduces the hurdles to transacting through the marketplace.

+The Partner Crucible maintains [a set of resources about the Commercial Marketplace](\PartnerCrucible\CommercialMarketplaceOffers) to guide partners.

-### Cloud Service Provider (CSP)
+### Marketplace for the Cloud Service Provider (CSP)

+Cloud Solution Providers (CSPs) are Microsoft partners who are authorized to sell Microsoft Cloud Services under Cloud Solution Provider licensing.

-Reselling Microsoft, on its own, does not offer many avenues for differentiation.
-On the other hand, combining ISV offers to solve customer problems is a much higher value proposition that commands significantly higher margins.
+Reselling, on its own, does not offer many avenues for differentiation.
+On the other hand, combining ISV offers and service provider expertise to solve customer problems is a much more compelling value proposition that commands significantly higher margins.
+Further surrounding the software with assessments, proof-of-concepts, free-trials, support, and consulting services creates additional revenue acceleration opportunities.

+The Partner Crucible maintains [a set of resources about the Cloud Service Providers](\PartnerCrucible\CSP) to guide partners.

-### The Independent Software Vendor (ISV)
+### Marketplace for the Independent Software Vendor (ISV)

 * IP accelerators, industry focussed, product white space
+* reach Enterprise customers and simplify sales
+*
+* Free trials
+* Offers sold through Microsoft are called transactable offers.
+An offer that is transactable is one in which Microsoft facilitates the exchange of money for a software license on the publisher’s behalf.
+* A private offer enables the ISV publisher to provide a margin on their published solution to incentivize you to sell that solution to their customers.
+* *Multi-party private offers* (coming to private preview) will empowering the partner ecosystem to sell together while unlocking customer cloud consumption benefits.

+## How SaaS? - A technical model

+**todo

+The Partner Crucible maintains [a set of resources about Independent Software Vendors](\PartnerCrucible\ISV) to guide partners.

 ## Way forward - *Mainstream* path to SaaS